tidyverse/tidyverse.org/content/articles/2018-07-carpe-talk.markdown

 Conference talks are a great opportunity to help people learn about the cool and useful things you have built.
 Given all the hard work you've already put in, a bit of marketing effort can be a wise investment in drumming up users.

-Making your talk tweet-able is like [universal design](http://universaldesign.ie/What-is-Universal-Design/): it makes your accomplishment more accessible for everyone, whether or not they use Twitter.
+Making your talk easy for others to promote is like [universal design](http://universaldesign.ie/What-is-Universal-Design/): it makes your accomplishment more accessible for everyone, whether or not they use Twitter or maintain a blog.
 It's another version of the [Elevator Pitch](https://en.wikipedia.org/wiki/Elevator_pitch) or [Three Minute Thesis](https://en.wikipedia.org/wiki/Three_Minute_Thesis), but with more hyperlinks!

 ## What this post is and is not about

-We provide very concrete tips.
-Even if you can only dedicate 30 minutes or a couple of hours to this, you should find a few things here that feel worth implementing.
+We provide concrete tips to make your product easier for others to appreciate.
+Even if you can only dedicate 30 minutes or a couple of hours to this, you should find a few things here that feel doable and worth it.
 No one does all of this, nor do they need to.
-At the very end we link to an annotated, crowd-sourced list of great examples of talk-based marketing.
+At the end, we link to an annotated, crowd-sourced list of great examples of talk-based marketing.
+We also draw on this for examples along the way.

-We assume that your product already exists and is ready to be shared with others.
+We assume that your product already exists and is ready to share with others.
 We assume that it is already documented.
 For example, if it's a package, we assume you already have a good README, vignettes, or articles.
 There should be a way for someone to learn about your product and *then* install it.
 Realistically, this order of operations is much more likely than "install on blind faith, then figure out what it does".

 This post is not about how to build a high-quality package, how to write documentation, or how to give a great talk.
 We include a few links to such resources below.

 ## Marketing is not a Four Letter Word

-First,
-deal with the word and concept of "marketing".
+First, deal with the word and concept of "marketing".

 > Marketing is the study and management of exchange relationships.
 >